2024/2025

 Men’s Club Members:

-1. All rounds must be posted to GHIN by midnight on the day a round is played!
+1. All rounds must be posted to GHIN by midnight on the day the round is played!

 i.
 The Member will be informed of the Committee’s decision